I Can’t Pay My Monthly Car Insurance Premium!

 It may be a once-off situation, or it may be more permanent due to job loss.

-Either way, they are best-placed to advise you on how best to move forward on how to deal with covering your monthly premium.
+Either way, they can advise you on how best to move forward with covering your monthly premium.

 What Did You Sign?
 Understand the Fine Print

 The consequences on non-payment of your insurance premium differ from one insurance company to the next.
-Most companies allow you up to three months grace to catch up with your car insurance premium (provided they are risk-only policies), but you do run the risk of your cover lapsing.
+Most companies allow you up to three months grace to catch up with your car insurance premium.
+That is, provided they are risk-only policies.
+However, you do run the risk of your cover lapsing.

-If you fail to pay your outstanding premiums at all during this grace period, your cover will likely lapse from the date of your last premium payment.
+Let’s say you fail to pay your outstanding premiums at all during this grace period.
+Int his case your cover will likely lapse from the date of your last premium payment.

 Missing a Car Insurance Premium Payment Might end Your Policy

-Bear in mind that if you decide a few months later to re-instate your cover and start paying your car insurance premium, you will most probably have to take out a new policy, typically with increased premiums.
+But if you decide a few months later to re-instate your cover and start paying your car insurance premium, you will most probably have to take out a new policy.
+Typically this will have a higher premium.

-If you have a life type insurance policy (i.e. where there is a savings component to the premiums), your premiums might be drawn from the investment value of your policy – while the value of your policy will decrease, at least your cover and policy will stay intact.
+Let’s say you have a life type insurance policy (i.e. where there is a savings component to the premiums).
+In that case your premiums might be drawn from the investment value of your policy.
+So while the value of your policy will decrease, at least your cover and policy will stay intact.

 Some insurance companies also allow you to apply for a 12-month ‘break’ from paying your car insurance premium but this does not generally apply to car insurance premium payments.
 You will lose your cover during this time but your policy will remain in place.